 python streamlit run Central_Dashboard.py

 Additional Thoughts: While the Knowledge Graph is currently not being updated based on the results of the logic based reasoning, in the future, this might be a great extension.
-For example Nodes for high performing appartements or cleaning personal could be introduced to identify (or at least reason about) factors that contribute to this high performance.
+For example nodes for high performing appartements or cleaning personal could be introduced to identify (or at least reason about) factors that contribute to this high performance.

 4.3.5 Thoughts on Scalable Reasoning